QuantEcon/lecture-python.myst/lectures/util_rand_resp.md

 The source of the positive relationship is:

--  The individual is willing to volunteer a truthful "yes" answer so long as the utility from doing so (i.e., the left side of `ref:util-rand-eleven`) is at least as high as the utility of lying on the right side of `ref:util-rand-eleven`.
+-  The individual is willing to volunteer a truthful "yes" answer so long as the utility from doing so (i.e., the left side of {eq}`eq:util-rand-eleven`) is at least as high as the utility of lying on the right side of {eq}`eq:util-rand-eleven`.

 - Suppose now that $\text{Pr}(A|\text{yes})$ increases.
 That reduces the utility of telling the truth.
 To preserve indifference between a truthful answer and a lie, $\text{Pr}(A|\text{no})$ must increase to reduce the utility of lying.